Engagement Session Prep

 4. Hair and Makeup

 All too often I hear “we aren’t very photogenic!”
 I work with couples daily, and it turns out all you need is a little guidance.
 I can tell you that often times it will take a good 20-30 minutes to warm up and get rid of that awkward or nervous feeling, so just relax and have a good time.
+I’ll bring along some music to help you guys relax and feel comfortable.
+It’s going to be a good time!

 5. Choose a Place That Fits You as a Couple